Jen-Harris/ctrl-group-test/README.md

 A prototype of a one page app to allow clinicians to view their patients progress on certain treatments over an extended period of time.

 ## How
-I list is detail the process I took below, however here a few more general comments about my thought process first:
+I list the process I took below, however, here a few more general comments about my thoughts and decisions first:
 * I wanted keep the designs of the graphs similar to that of the PDF so that it would remain consistent  for the clinician _*(plus I couldn't think of a better way of showing the data!)*_
     * I also saw this as an opportunity to try and style to graphs from scratch using chart.js which would allow flexibility in design and the data inputted
-* I decided that it felt like there was a lot of information on the PDF that once a clinician has seen it once they will no longer require.
+* It felt as though there was a lot of information on the PDF that after a clinician has seen it once they will no longer require.
 Therefore I included a _*'show more'*_ drop down to keep the design uncluttered and allow more space for the data to be displayed.
     * This also led to the idea of having an overview section at the beginning that could summarize the data without having to review the charts
-* After researching Sass (following the initial interview) I made the decision that it wasn't the right framework for this project as the key advantages to Sass only become apparent in larger projects.
+* After researching Sass (following the initial interview) I made the choice not to use it for this project as the key advantages to Sass only become apparent in larger projects.
 * It was important to me for the design to be simple and uncluttered so that the data was the main focus of the page

 ### Process